birbgobrrrrrr/cool-filament-dryer/journal.md

 very chopped journal

 Creator: Abhinav A.
-Time Spent- around 20 hours across almost exactly a month
+Time Spent- 20+ hours across almost exactly a month

 Note: this isnt going to be that in depth, but js know i actually did work and iterate on this